 Be mindful when enabling applications for federated identity.
 It’s very easy to accidentally introduce significant vulnerabilities if you’re not cautious.

 When you interact with cloud applications or identity sources outside your domain, federated identity becomes a necessity.
 The protocol definitions themselves are of little help because they’re so general and full of should’s.
-You can expect entirely different behavior out of SAML or OAuth providers, even if it’s the same software package.
-We prefer to use flexible implementations when possible so that the policy and objectives of the organization drive the process rather than the software’s limitations.
+You can expect entirely different behavior out of SAML, OpenID Connect, CAS, or OAuth providers, even if it’s the same software package.
+We use Shibboleth’s flexibility when possible so that the best protocol is used for the job and policy and objectives of the organization drive the process rather than any software’s limitations.

 There are many SSO systems that have been widely adopted, and they’re mostly differentiated by target audience.
 Some focus on quick integration of internal services, others give the deployer maximum leeway in design and development, and still others rely on social identity providers.
 Choosing the right software packages for your environment is challenging with the plethora of offerings in the marketplace.